wesib/wesib/README.md

 bootstrapComponents(MyFeature);
 ```

-Note that components are kind of features that, when passed to this function (or enabled with `need` option),
+Note that components are kind of features that, when passed to this function (or enabled with `needs` option),
 register themselves as components.